Interior Design

 - Prerequisite:None.

-This course explores the rich architectural and interior design history of Old Town Sacramento.
-Field trips are required.
-Pass/No Pass only.
+This course explores the rich architectural and interior design history of Old Sacramento.
+Virtual and/or in-person field trips may be required.

 Student Learning Outcomes